 Declaring a plugin

-A plugin for a class object can be declared in the
+A plugin for a class object is declared in the

 You must specify these elements: